Lfraguela/PortfolioProjects/README.md

 ## Project 6: Test Score Analysis with Excel

-For this project,  a simulated dataset of Test scores was created.
+For this project, Excel was utilized to create a simulated dataset presented in Table Format (See the Excel file [Here]()).
 The objective is to examine the impact of historical data, learning resources, and the type of students on a particular test score of interest.
 Two dashboards were created to show the results.
-To access the Excel file click [Here]()
+To access the full report click [Here]().

 ## More about me.
 Visit my [LinkedIn Profile](https://www.linkedin.com/in/liset-fraguela/) and check my [Web Portfolio](https://www.datascienceportfol.io/lisetfraguela).